Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 1: Test-Time Guidance

+\textbf{Training to improve self-refinement.} Approaches such as RISE~\citep{qu2024rise}, SCoRe~\citep{kumar2024score}, S$^2$R~\citep{ma2025s2r}, StepAMC~\citep{li2025stepamc}, Xiong \emph{et al.}~\citep{xiong2025selfrewardingcorrection}, PAG~\citep{jiang2025pag}, ThinkTwice~\citep{jiao2026thinktwice}, and PASR~\citep{han2025pasr} seek to improve intrinsic self-correction or self-refinement via supervised fine-tuning or reinforcement learning, often employing verifiable rewards or LLM-as-a-judge signals during training.
+Recent studies have also begun to incorporate RM-based feedback into training-time self-refinement.
+For example, EVOLVE~\citep{zeng2025evolve} iteratively collects self-refined responses and constructs preference data through rule-based or RM-based filtering to improve LLM self-correction capability, while Critique-GRPO~\citep{zhang2026critiquegrpo} combines scalar rewards with natural-language critiques from rule or model-based reward systems, enabling the policy model to learn from both initial responses and critique-guided refinements.
+Recent works also incorporate process rewards into self-refinement training: DeepTool~\citep{he2026deeptool} uses process rewards to supervise each think-act-observe turn in tool-integrated reasoning, and SRaR~\citep{xie2026srar} assigns rubric rewards to individual reasoning steps to reduce reward hacking from repeated self-correction.

-\textbf{Self-refinement at test-time}.
-At test time, refinement methods typically utilize RMs to guide corrective actions.
+\textbf{Self-refinement at test-time.} At test time, refinement methods typically utilize RMs to guide corrective actions.
 Discriminative RMs assist LLMs in identifying when to regenerate outputs and locating errors.
-For example, StepCo~\cite{wu2024stepco} leverages a PRM to identify errors in mathematical reasoning, prompting the policy model to correct specific mistakes.
-RSD~\cite{liao2025rsd} enhances generation efficiency by having a PRM assess steps produced by a weaker draft model, switching to a stronger target model when verification fails.
-DRR~\cite{yang2024drr} injects ORM-based error detection feedback into the context for output refinement.
+For example, StepCo~\citep{wu2024stepco} leverages a PRM to identify errors in mathematical reasoning, prompting the policy model to correct specific mistakes.
+SMRC~\citep{zeng2025smrc} treats revision as a sequential decision problem and uses search-derived process rewards to guide corrections of intermediate reasoning steps.
+RSD~\citep{liao2025rsd} enhances generation efficiency by having a PRM assess steps produced by a weaker draft model, switching to a stronger target model when verification fails.
+DRR~\citep{yang2024drr} injects ORM-based error detection feedback into the context for output refinement.
+For software-engineering agents, SWE-PRM~\citep{gandhi2025sweprm} uses an inference-time PRM to detect trajectory-level errors such as redundant exploration and looping, providing lightweight feedback for correction.
 Natural language feedback from generative models can provide richer, error-specific guidance when incorporated into the original prompt.
-Some methods employ self-evaluation feedback~\cite{madaan2023selfrefine, shinn2023reflexion}, while others train dedicated critic models for evaluation and refinement~\cite{pau2024refiner, juneja2024lm2, xi2024automathcritique}.
+Some methods employ self-evaluation feedback~\citep{madaan2023selfrefine, shinn2023reflexion}, while others train dedicated critic models for evaluation and refinement~\citep{pau2024refiner, juneja2024lm2, xi2024automathcritique}.
+CAMEL~\citep{zhu2026camel} improves generative reward modeling by first making a lightweight preference judgment and invoking reflective reasoning only for low-confidence cases.